nautine/react-nautine/README.md

 Required.
 This is the identifier of the project to which the environment belongs to.

+`name: string`

+Optional.
+This name will appear in log messages if provided.

 `overrideConsole: boolean`

 Optional.
 Overrides console's info, log, warn and error functions and sends all existing logged statements to the Nautine service.

 `verbose: boolean`